GU4243-ADS/spring2018-project1-yujiehu/README.md

 ### 3.1 Without Stopwords

 *Three is a magical number.
 A terrible number.
 There were 3 witches to foretell Macbeth his blood-drenched destiny.
 The devil hound Cerberus has 3 heads.
 The number of the beast is 3 times the number 3+3.
 All these warning signs try to reach our concience as we prepare to repeat the same analysis we had done for bigrams on their cousins thrice removed: trigrams.*

-*Blind for knowledge, yielding to the call of power just like the sorcerer's apprentice, we continue our study.
-We crave to know more.
-A little spark of reason and self-preservation is trying to make itself heard against the raging thirst in our brains, but it burns ever weaker as the candle, is it still a candle?, shines brighter and brighter.*

 Extracting trigrams follows the same procedure as for bigrams.
 Again we filter out stop words and include a few random examples: